SaraAsche/PrimarySchoolSimulation/README.md

 ```

-This should produce a varying plot of transmission on the network and be a different variation of the image shown below
+This should produce a plot of transmission on the network and be a different variation of the image shown below

 ![This is an image](https://github.com/SaraAsche/PrimarySchoolSimulation/blob/master/data/fig_master/transmission.png)